I know that you see the brilliance in your child, I believe it is there too. Let’s release it together.

 Academic / Executive Function Coaching:

 The further I got into this field, the clearer it became that children’s academic success depends more on their executive function skills than on their subject-based abilities.
 Academic skills or Executive Function coaching is an unregulated industry.
-To develop my expertise I have sought out and trained with those who I perceive to be the giants in this field.
+To develop my expertise I have sought out and trained with those who I perceive to be the giants in this field and I am a certified Anti-Boring Coach.
 I have read widely and continued to adapt my practices.
 The element that I bring to this field which is I believe, unique is that I am a dyslexic learner who is currently a university student in the age of artificial intelligence and assistive technology.
 While AI is scary, it also has the potential to level the playing field for neurodiverse people.
 While my coaching provides much that is standard in this field, I can also support dyslexic teens to become masters at making the technology work for them so that their voices can truly shine.

 Finally: